seyhunak/twitter-bootstrap-rails/README.md

-# Twitter Bootstrap for Rails Asset Pipeline
+# Bootstrap for Rails Asset Pipeline
-Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.
+Bootstrap is a toolkit designed to kickstart development of webapps and sites.
 It includes base CSS and HTML for typography, forms, buttons, tables, grids, navigation, and more.

 twitter-bootstrap-rails project integrates Bootstrap CSS toolkit for Rails Asset Pipeline (Rails 3.1, 3.2 and 4.0 supported)